Piano Lesson Information

-While each piano teacher will have their specifics about which books and materials you may need to get and bring to the lessons, piano students will definitely need access to a piano they can use away from the lesson.
+While each piano teacher will have their specific books and materials you may need to get and bring to the lessons, piano students will definitely need access to a piano they can use away from the lesson.

-Some teachers offer group music/piano lessons as an alternate route for some beginners before they branch off in their own personal way.
+Some teachers offer group piano lessons as an alternate route for beginners before they branch off in their own personal way.

-Also, sometimes piano teachers have a group lesson component to supplement their one-on-one teaching.
+Also, some piano teachers have a group lesson component to supplement their one-on-one teaching.